In-class learning: The excitement and anxiety of returning to school

 WICHITA, Kan.
 (KSNW) — COVID-19 in the classroom, students in Wichita start the school year Thursday, but some staff has already been sent home to isolate and quarantine.

-Brent Lewis, the president of the United Teachers of Wichita says there is anxiety for teachers returning to class, but it’s a risk many are willing to take to keep in-school learning going.
+Brent Lewis, the United Teachers of Wichita president, says there is anxiety for teachers returning to class, but it’s a risk many are willing to take to keep in-school learning going.

-Lewis explained, “So we’re basically asking our community to come through and west masks to school so we can keep them open and keep our students and staff safe.”
+“So we’re basically asking our community to come through and wear masks to school so we can keep them open and keep our students and staff safe,” Lewis explained.

 For many in USD 259, the end of summer and the beginning of the school year brings excitement.